yale-mgt-858-spring-2021/sql-aggregates-starter/11-rental-return-stats/README.md

 The `p25` column is the 25th percentile, `p50` is the 50 percentile
 (the median).
 You might want to use the [percentile_disc](https://leafo.net/guides/postgresql-calculating-percentile.html) function to compute these.
 Your results should look like this.
+Though, Datagrip may give you slightly different formatting to what you see here.
+I'm using the `psql` client and I'm told it has different looking output thann Datagrip.
+If you have the right query, it won't matter.

 ```
 │          avg           │   min    │       max       │       p25       │       p50       │       p75       │      p100       │